On Dec. 17, 1864, the Battle of the West Harpeth was fought along Columbia Pike, present-day Route 31. (CLICK ON IMAGES TO ENLARGE.) |

 2nd Iowa Cavalry soldiers, believed to be from Company M. (Image courtesy Darrell Van Woert) |

-In the far distance to the left stands a tree line in the middle of a field—beyond it the Iowans advanced.
-A mile or so to the north appear two ridges bisected by the pike—the U.S. cavalry came rumbling down that road.
+In the far distance to the left stands a tree line in the middle of a field — beyond it is where the Iowans are believed to have advanced.
+A mile or so to the north appear two ridges bisected by the pike — the U.S. cavalry came rumbling down that road.
 Steps away, a seldom-visited historical marker explains where Confederates, "moving rapidly south," held off U.S. Army and cavalry.
 Nearby, the West Harpeth, swollen from a recent storm, seems angry; so do the Columbia Pike/Route 31 speed demons.

 Then my mind drifts back to that gloomy day in 1864 ...